mbleron/ExcelTable/README.md

 # ExcelTable - An Oracle SQL Interface for MS Excel Files

-ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xlsb and .xls) as if it were an external table.
+ExcelTable is a pipelined table interface to read an Excel file (.xlsx, .xlsm, .xlsb and .xls), or ODF spreadsheet file (.ods) as if it were an external table.
-It is entirely implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.
+It is primarily implemented in PL/SQL using an object type (for the ODCI routines) and a package supporting the core functionalities.

-> As of version 1.2, a streaming implementation is available for better scalability on large files.
-> This feature requires the server-side Java VM.

-> As of version 1.3, ExcelTable can read password-encrypted files.
+## What's New in...

-> As of version 2.0, ExcelTable can read old 97-2003 Excel files (.xls).
+> Version 2.0 : ExcelTable can read old 97-2003 Excel files (.xls).

-> As od version 2.1, ExcelTable can read .xlsb files.
+> Version 2.1 : ExcelTable can read .xlsb files.

+> Version 2.2 :
+> ExcelTable can read ODF (OpenDocument) spreadsheet files (.ods).
+> Support for TIMESTAMP data type

 ## Bug tracker